RawdaElhady13/React-Registration-Form-Admin-Dashboard-/README.md

 -Dynamic Navigation Bar in React App
 -RequireLogin Page to allow only registered user to go to admin dashboard -Admin Dashboard Page Consist of :-
-1-Users Table that Contain all User Registered on the Website (Using Axios get API) to get all users from backend 2-the admain can delete any user by pressing in the delete icon (Using Axios delete ) 3-the admain can Update userdata by pressing in the Update icon , Also the admain can Add New User
+1-Users Table that Contain all User Registered on the Website (Using Axios get API) to get all users from (backend) 2-the admain can delete any user by pressing in the delete icon (Using Axios delete ) 3-the admain can Update userdata by pressing in the Update icon , Also the admain can Add New User

+Note:this project contains APIs from backend developer partner